 So, let’s review each macronutrient group.

 Carbs are the primary fuel source for your muscles, especially during longer duration and/or higher intensity exercise.
+When fueling for a marathon or following a diet for half marathon training, these should be the predominant fuel that you take before and during!

 The longer and/or harder your body works, the more carbs you’ll need before, during, and after exercise.

-Carb sources include sports drinks, fruit juice, fruit, bread, rice, pasta, potatoes, sweets, etc.
+Carb sources include sports drinks, fruit juice, fruit, bread, rice, pasta, potatoes, sweets, etc. Pasta for runners is a sacred pre-run or pre-race meal.

 More about carb sources in this post about carb loading for runners to learn what to eat before a half marathon.